-The Ballast Water Management (BWM) Convention was adopted by IMO in 2004, and enters into force on 8 September 2017.
-Any ships constructed before the convention’s date of entry into force have to be compliant by the first renewal survey for their International Oil Pollution Prevention Certificate (IOPPC) after the convention has entered into force.
-New ships (constructed after the entry into force of the convention) shall be built to comply.
+The Ballast Water Management (BWM) Convention was adopted by IMO in 2004.
+It enters into force on 8 September 2017.
+Ships constructed before this date must comply by the first renewal survey for their International Oil Pollution Prevention Certificate (IOPPC) following entry into force.
+Ships constructed on or after the entry into force date must be built to comply.

-The lack of one globally recognised performance standard for BWM systems due to differences between IMO and USA is a major concern to shipowners.
+Differences between the IMO and USA mean that there is no single globally-recognised performance standard for BWM systems.
+This is a major concern to shipowners.
 The numerical values of the discharge standards in the US remain identical to those of the BWM convention, however, other criteria are more stringent.
-Work is, however, being undertaken at IMO to strengthen the G8 type-approval guidelines.

-- An international BWM certificate should suffice as initial evidence of being in compliance with the BWM convention.
+- An international BWM certificate should be sufficient initial evidence of compliance with the BWM convention.

 - There is a need to develop international, pragmatic and practical, harmonised testing procedures for samples of treated ballast water.

-- Sampling and testing by port states or national administrations should be cost neutral for shipowners, unless the ship is found not to be in compliance with the BWM convention or other similar regulations.
+- Shipowners should not be liable for the costs of sampling and testing by port states or national administrations unless the ship is found not to be in compliance with the BWM convention or other similar regulations.

-- Sampling/testing of ballast water should not interfere with or have a minimal effect on ships’ operations.
+- Sampling/testing of ballast water should not interfere with ships’ operations.

-- "First generation" IMO type-approved BWM systems, installed in good faith prior to the convention's entry into force should be considered acceptable (grandfathered) for the life of the ship, in which it was installed.
+- "First generation" IMO type-approved BWM systems, installed in good faith should be considered acceptable (grandfathered) for the life of the ship, in which it was installed.